jayavidya/create-your-own-adventure/english/marshmallow.md

 Nothing seems to be happening.

 Sheepishly you look down on the crappy wand in your hand.

 You must be doing something wrong, you drink a beer and think about it, then Ah-ha!

 You notice your pants are now glowing, so you must have been holding the wand upside down.

+So again pointing the wand at the door, and eyes closed, "Alohomora..."

 Do you: